AgniKul Cosmos: Launch vehicle

+Rocket engine

+In February 2021, AgniKul test fired its semi-cryogenic rocket engine Agnilet which will power second stage of its rocket Agnibaan for the first time.
+Agnikul claimed the engine has been developed in single-piece through 3D printing with no assembled parts.
+On 8 November 2022, Agnilet was successfully test fired for a few seconds on Vertical Test Facility, Thumba Equatorial Rocket Launching Station (TERLS), at Vikram Sarabhai Space Center (VSSC) to validate the design and manufacturing methodology used in the development process.
+AgniKul Cosmos holds the patent for design and manufacturing of single-piece rocket engine.
+The first dedicated factory to manufacture large number of 3D printed rocket engines is in IIT Madras Research Park.

+On 7 February 2023, flight acceptance test of Angilet for AgniKul's controlled sub-orbital flight was successfully conducted.
+The engine was completely manufactured at Agnikul's Rocket Factory-1.
+In this particular test, engine was fired over and above the mission burn time as required for flight acceptance.
+On 25 February 2025, Agnikul fires a cluster stack of three Agnilet engines.
+Each of the Semi-cryogenic units were 3-D printed at Agnikul's Rocket Factory-1 in Chennai.

+In March 2026, AgniKul successfully test-fired the Agnite booster engine, which is a one metre long single-piece 3D printed rocket engine of its kind.
+In February 2026, In a historic first for an Indian private space-tech company, AgniKul successfully test-fired a cluster of three semi-cryogenic engines simultaneously.
+This validated their proprietary software's ability to sync multiple electric-motor-driven pumps.

 Launch pad and mission control centre

 AgniKul Cosmos inaugurated first private launch pad and mission control centre in India at the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh on 28 November 2022.
 The launchpad and the mission control centre are 4 km apart from one another.
 At present, the launchpad can handle liquid stage launch vehicle.
 All the critical systems performing functions at Agnikul launchpad (ALP) and the Agnikul mission control center (AMCC) have high degree of redundancy to ensure 100% operationality although none of these systems were tested so far.
 ISRO's range operations team will monitor key flight safety parameters during launches from ALP while AMCC can share critical data with ISRO's Mission Control Center.
 Both the facilities have support of ISRO and Indian National Space Promotion and Authorisation Centre (IN-SPACe).